itsReward/ProdaccSpringRESTfulAPI/src/main/resources/documentation/authentication.md

 ## 1. **Auth**

-The API uses JWT Token Authentication to give access to various endpoints, This is the only end point that can be accessed without authorisation, or without the JWT Token.
+The API uses JWT Token Authentication to give access to all endpoints except the `auth` , This is the only end point that can be accessed without authorisation, or without the JWT Token.

 Path:  **POST**: _{{baseUrl}}/auth_